anshbkeai/Jarurat-ChatBot/README.md

 It is deployed and fully testable through a web-based UI (no WhatsApp API key required).

 ---
+⚠️ **Cold Start Notice**
+This application is deployed on Render's free tier, which may put services to sleep after inactivity.
+When first accessed, the backend may take **30–50 seconds** to wake up and respond.
+Please be patient — this is normal and only happens on the first request after a period of idleness.

 ## 📌 Project Purpose